Payroll Services

 Every employee that is employed in South Africa is liable to pay income tax on their earnings if their earnings are above a threshold that the government will declare each financial year.

-PAYE is deducted from an employee’s salary every month to ensure that individuals do not have one big liability at financial year-end, but that the income tax is paid over to SARS in 12 monthly instalments.
+PAYE is deducted from an employee’s salary every month to ensure that individuals do not have one big liability at financial year-end, but that the income tax is paid over to SARS in 12 monthly installments.
 Every company that deducts PAYE from their employees’ salaries should be registered for PAYE.
 This registration can be done on e-filing.
 PAYE is declared to SARS every month via the submission of an EMP201 return.

 Skills Development Levy (SDL)